MattDietz/babymailgun/README.rst

     make run && make logs

+Docker-compose will build two containers and fetch two additional ones which may take a while depending on your connection.
+Once it's done, you should have a running environment.

 To stop all of the running containers, CTRL+C out of the running log output and then:

 .. code-block:: bash